One-inflated zero-truncated Poisson and negative binomial regression models: Estimation, testing, and marginal effects

 \subsection{Estimated marginal effects and their standard errors}

+Of particular importance are the marginal effects that individual characteristics or policies in $X$ and $Z$ have on the expected number of counts $\mathbb{E}[y_i]$.
+Obtaining the estimated marginal effects is a standard goal of regression modelling.
+The following derivatives need to be determined:

-The marginal effects in equations \ref{eq:marginalOIPP} and \ref{eq:marginalOIZTNB} are evaluated at the MLEs, and either averaged over all data points (``average effects''), evaluated once at the sample means of the data (``effect at means''), or at some representative case $\bm{X}_i, \bm{Z}_i$.
-The \texttt{margins} function in the \href{https://rtgodwin.com/oneinfl/}{\texttt{oneinfl}} package calculates these marginal effects (defaulting to the ``average effects''), and also reports the estimated standard errors for the marginal effects.
+where $q_{ij}$ is the $j^{th}$ regressor in \(X\) and/or \(Z\), for individual $i$.
+These partial derivatives are derived in Appendix \ref{app:marginal}.
+The marginal effects in equations \ref{eq:marginalOIPP} or \ref{eq:marginalOIZTNB} are evaluated at the MLEs, and either averaged over all data points (``average effects''), evaluated once at the sample means of the data (``effect at means''), or at some representative case $\boldmath{X}_i, \boldmath{Z}_i$.
+For binary dummy variables, the ``marginal effect'' is instead $\mathbb{E}[y_i \mid D_{ij} = 1] - \mathbb{E}[y_i \mid D_{ij} = 0]$, for some dummy in \(X\) and/or \(Z\).
+This is straightforward to estimate by evaluating the expected difference at multiple data points.

+Model parameters from PP or ZTNB models are incident risk ratios when exponentiated, offering an interpretation of the impact of a regressor on the outcome variable.
+However, this is not possible for the OIPP and OIZTNB models, since each regressor typically enters the model through a mean link (equation \ref{eq:canlink}) \textit{and} through a one-inflation link (equation \ref{eq:wlink}).
+Marginal effects offer an alternative way to compare the impact of regressors between ZTNB and OIZTNB.

 In order to determine whether the estimated marginal effects are significant, their standard errors must be estimated.
 There are two widely popular options available; the delta method and the bootstrap.
-We employ the delta method since serious computational time can be required in order to estimate some one-inflated models.
+We employ the delta method since significant computational time can be required in order to estimate some one-inflated models.